ga4gh-beacon/specification/beacon.md

 # Beacon API Specification v1.0.0

 Beacon is a web service for genetic data sharing that can be queried for information about specific alleles.
-With Beacon it is possible to make simple queries to the datasets prior to applying for access rights to the data.
+Beacon permits simple queries regarding the presence or absence of specified variants in a given dataset.
 This is the key idea behind Beacon, by allowing these queries Beacon makes the data discoverable.
-If the user finds an interesting dataset, Beacon will point them to the appropriate place to apply for access rights to the data (e.g. to European Genome-Phenome Archive, EGA).
+If the user finds their variant(s) of interesting, Beacon will point them to the appropriate place to gain access to the data (e.g. the European Genome-Phenome Archive, EGA).

 **Authors**: _Ilkka Lappalainen, Jordi Rambla, Juha Törnroos, Kasper Keinänen, Marc Fiume, Michael Baudis, Miro Cupack, Sabela de la Torre, Saif Ur-Rehman_